Distributional It\^o's Formula and Regularization of Generalized Wiener Functionals: Introduction

-Here, $A_{i} = \sum_{j=1}^{d} \sigma_{i}^{j} \partial / ( \partial x_{j} )$ and $L$ is the generator of the diffusion process $X$.
-The definition of stochastic integral will be given in Subsection \ref{Stochastic_Integral} and the time-integral $ \int_{0}^{T} (Lf) (X_{t}) \mathrm{d}t $ is understood in the sense of Bochner integral in $\mathbb{D}_{2}^{-k}$.
-Kubo \cite{Ku1} also obtained an It\^o formula for Brownian motion in a distributional setting, though his formula does not need to consider the Bochner integrability because the time-interval of integration is a closed interval excluding zero.
-A generalization to one-dimensional fractional Brownian motion case was done by Bender \cite[and see references therein]{Be}, in which, even the case where the time-interval of integration is such as $(0,T]$ is considered (\cite[Theorem 4.4]{Be}), though the first distributional derivative of $f$ is assumed to be a regular distribution.
-But he did not give a systematic treatment about Bochner integrability.
-Theorem \ref{Main_Thm3} will be proved in Section \ref{Generalized_sec} and it will be established in Subsection \ref{Generalized_Ito} even the case where $f$ itself is a distribution of exponential-type and furthermore the time-interval of integration is $(0,T]$.
+The definition of stochastic integral will be given in Section~\ref{Stochastic_Integral} and the time-integral $ \int_{0}^{T} (Lf) (X_{t}) \mathrm{d}t $ is understood in the sense of Bochner integral in $\mathbb{D}_{2}^{-k}$.
+Kubo \cite{Ku1} also obtained an It\^o formula for Brownian motion in a distributional setting.
+However, his formula does not need to consider the Bochner integrability because the time-interval of integration is a closed interval excluding zero.
+A generalization to the case of one-dimensional fractional Brownian motion was done by Bender \cite{Be} (and see references therein), in which, even the case where the time-interval of integration is such as $(0,T]$ is considered (\cite[Theorem 4.4]{Be}), though the first distributional derivative of $f$ is assumed to be a regular distribution.
+But he did not give a systematic treatment of Bochner integrability.
+Theorem \ref{Main_Thm3} will be proved in Section~\ref{Generalized_sec} and it will be established in Section~\ref{Generalized_Ito} even the case where $f$ itself is a distribution of exponential-type and furthermore the time-interval of integration is $(0,T]$.

 A distribution $\Lambda \in \mathscr{S}^{\prime} (\mathbb{R}^{d})$ is said to be {\it positive} if $ \langle \Lambda , f \rangle \geqslant 0 $ for every nonnegative test function $f \in \mathscr{S}(\mathbb{R}^{d})$.
 To include local times for diffusions in our scope, we prepare the following